gyscos/cursive/examples/Readme.md

 ## [`refcell_view`](refcell_view.rs)

-Here we show how to access multiple views concurently through their IDs.
+Here we show how to access multiple views concurently through their name.

 ## [`progress`](progress.rs)